masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 c) Blocking can make wait to display the result if delay happen in the order status function **orderStatusFunc(order)** of the above codes.
 In practical world dependency functions can interact with external APIs or dB based data fetched tasks.
 It's obvious that time-consuming wait or blocking interruption create delay to the next function execution.
 So, need to handle that behind the scene by writing asynchronous programming using browser based javascript engine and web API methods which we will discuss later in this article.

-##### Now it's time to know about 'Callback' and next on to start the concept of 'Asynchronous'
+**Now it's time to know about 'Callback' and next on to start the concept of 'Asynchronous'**.

 ### E) Javascript Callback Function

 Callback is a function passed as an urgument to another function.
 The parent function which is taken the argument will utilize it or invoke it later inside it's frame after completing the other tasks.

 #### How to use Callback Function?

 ##### a) Simple callback function syntax:

 ```javascript
 // Example 1
 normalFunc(callbackFunc)